 1. Certify online at https://teleserve.dlt.ri.gov, or,

-Call the TeleServe automated payment system at (401) 243-9600.
+2. Call the TeleServe automated payment system at (401) 243-9600.

-Effective 1/1/13, our minimum is $45 and maximum is $566.00, not including dependency allowance.
+Effective 7/1/19, the minimum is $53 and maximum is $586.00, not including dependency allowance.

-By law, the maximum weekly benefit rate will remain at $566 until that figure represents, equal to or less than 57.5 percent of the average weekly wage of all workers covered by the Employment Security Act.
+By law, the maximum weekly benefit rate will remain at $586 until that figure represents, equal to or less than 57.5 percent of the average weekly wage of all workers covered by the Employment Security Act.
 Moving forward from that point, the maximum weekly benefit will continue to be calculated at 57.5 percent.
 Your weekly benefit rate remains the same throughout your benefit year.

 If you have dependent children under 18 years of age you may be entitled to a dependency allowance.
 Handicapped children over 18 may also qualify for the allowance.
 The dependency allowance is limited to 5 dependents and is equal to 5% of your weekly benefit rate for each dependent.
 There is a $15 minimum per dependent.